davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 ## Decision

-We choose to use the **Transactional Outbox** pattern for sending domain events to Kafka because it's proven to be working, and there is hardly another easy and doable way for distributed transactions that covers both databases and messaging
+We choose to use the **Transactional Outbox** pattern for sending Domain Events to Kafka because it's proven to be working, and there is hardly another easy and doable way for distributed transactions that covers both databases and messaging